mongodb/sample-apps-nyu/ArrayQuery/Readme.md

-# MongoDB Java Driver Find Method with Scalar Fields
+# MongoDB Java Driver Find Method within Arrays
 This is a sample application that demonstrates MongoDB Java Driver's find within Array method.
 It has four methods:

 one that illustrates the use of the $in operator